litiecheng/Diablo-II--Vanilla-Frosting/README.txt

 **** Gameplay Changes ****
 - [Pre 1.07] Immune monsters are no longer in the game (Other than Enchanted Monsters).
              Monster resistances are capped at 90%.
+- [Pre 1.07] Skill Timers are removed.
+- [Pre 1.07] Gambling rates are back to pre-LOD.
+  > Uniques have a 3% chance to spawn (Up from 0.05%).
+  > Sets have a 5% chance to spawn (Up from 0.10%).
+  > Rares have a 7% chance to spawn (Down from 10%).
 - [Pre 1.10] The experience penalty after level 70 has been removed.
 - [Pre 1.10] You will now once again receive experience beyond 2 screens.
 - [Pre 1.10] Maps have the same size on all difficulties.